AcademySoftwareFoundation/OpenColorIO/PROCESS.md

    feature, a committer that is affiliated with the author may approve it.
 See [Required Approvals](#Required-Approvals) for a detailed breakdown of OCIO pull request approval policy.

+**NOTE**: Software design is often an iterative process with development.
+While a design proposal is required, it is understood that development of the proposed feature may begin prior to opening a design proposal issue in GitHub.
+It is however highly encouraged to propose the design early in the interest of respecting the contributor's time and effort.
+This avoids getting too far into development without community involvement, which may lead to redesign and extensive rework before changes can be approved.

 ## Required Approvals